-Title Statutory Reference Subject Matter/Notes

-Anti-Kickback Act 41 U.S.C. §§ 51-58 Prohibits payments by

-subcontractors at any tier to prime

-contractors or subcontractors to

-obtain a Government contract.

-Conspiracy to Defraud 18 U.S.C. § 286; Addresses claims and general

-18 U.S.C. § 371 conspiracy to defraud the

-government.

-False Claims Act, Criminal 18 U.S.C. § 287 False claim need not have been

-Liabilities paid by government to provide

-basis of liability.

-Theft from Federal 18 U.S.C. § 666 Applies to theft from agencies

-Programs receiving federal funds by

-"agents" of those agencies.

-False Statements Act 18 U.S.C. § 1001 Includes statements, false entries,

-oral and unsworn statements.

-Mail and Wire Fraud 18 U.S.C. §§ 1341-1350 Applies to use of mails and

-telecommunications to execute a

-scheme to defraud the United

-States.

-Major Fraud Act 18 U.S.C. § 1031 Applies to procurement fraud on a

-government contract or

-subcontracts thereunder valued at

-\$1 million or more.

-Obstruction of Federal 18 U.S.C. § 1516 Applies to any person employed

-Audit on full, part-time, or contractual

-basis to conduct an audit or a

-quality assurance inspection for or

-10.110.00.0.1510 on behalf of the United States.

-Sarbanes-Oxley Act of 18 U.S.C. § 1519 Applies to anyone who knowingly

-2002 alters a document with intent to

-influence proper administration of

-any matter within jurisdiction of

-department or agency of the

-United States.
-Violators subject to

-fines or imprisonment up to 20

-years, or both.
+Title Statutory Reference Subject Matter/Notes Anti-Kickback Act 41 U.S.C. §§ 51-58 Prohibits payments by subcontractors at any tier to prime contractors or subcontractors to obtain a Government contract.
+Conspiracy to Defraud 18 U.S.C. § 286; 18 U.S.C. § 371 Addresses claims and general conspiracy to defraud the Government.
+False Claims Act, Criminal Liabilities 18 U.S.C. § 287 False claim need not have been paid by Government to provide basis of liability.
+Theft from Federal Programs 18 U.S.C. § 666 Applies to theft from agencies receiving federal funds by "agents" of those agencies.
+False Statements Act 18 U.S.C. § 1001 Includes statements, false entries, oral and unsworn statements.
+Mail and Wire Fraud 18 U.S.C. §§ 1341-1350 Applies to use of mails and telecommunications to execute a scheme to defraud the United States.
+Major Fraud Act 18 U.S.C. § 1031 Applies to procurement fraud on a government contract or subcontracts thereunder valued at \$1 million or more.
+Obstruction of Federal Audit 18 U.S.C. § 1516 Applies to any person employed on full, part-time, or contractual basis to conduct an audit or a quality assurance inspection for or on behalf of the United States.
+Sarbanes-Oxley Act of 2002 18 U.S.C. § 1519 Applies to anyone who knowingly alters a document with intent to influence proper administration of any matter within jurisdiction of department or agency of the United States.
+Violators subject to fines or imprisonment up to 20 years, or both.